department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Pay Your VA Copay
+title: Make a payment on your VA copay bill
+display_title: Make a Payment
 collection: healthCare
 spoke: Manage Benefits
 order: 15
 lastupdate: 2019-01-24
 relatedlinks:
   - url: /health-care/about-va-health-benefits/cost-of-care/
-    title: VA copays
+    title: VA copay information
-    description: Find out how we determine your copay for different types of treatment.
+    description: Learn more about VA health care copays and view current copay rates.
   - url: /health-care/manage-copay-debt/
     title: Manage your VA copay debt
     description: If you're having trouble paying your copays, find out how we can help you manage your debt.